Bisque-IO/bop/crates/raft/src/multi/README.md

 ### Serialization Format

-Uses **bincode 2.0** with standard configuration for wire protocol and persistence.
-All messages are length-prefixed (4-byte LE length header + bincode payload).
+Uses a **custom binary codec** implemented in `codec.rs`.
+Messages are length-prefixed (4-byte LE length header + codec payload) and include a `request_id` for true multiplexing over a single TCP connection.

 ### Error Handling